-“The biggest change for me in past two years was getting sober.
+Later on Monday, George did allow one glimpse of reflection onscreen: “The biggest change for me in past two years was getting sober.
 I went into prison sober, with a completely clear head, in a very Zen frame of mind.
-I was a totally different person by time I went to prison.
+I was a totally different person by the time I went to prison.
 It was a challenge.
 I discovered it was like being back at school.”

 On the genesis of Amazing Grace, he said: “The song is about realising I have the best job in world.
 In my life there have been so many moments when I’ve been in amazing places and haven’t really been there because I’ve been arguing with someone.
 I’ve been at the Taj Mahal or the Grand Canyon having a row about something really petty.
 So what I try to do now is be present in everything I do, however mundane or however exciting… It’s also about searching for some sort of grace.
 It’s a spiritual song.”

 There’s hope yet, then.
 Might we expect George, born into the Catholic Church, to follow the path of the saintly Aitken by discovering one god or another and some contrition?
 Let us all pray.

 ➢ Boy George performs his comeback single, Amazing Grace, this morning on GMTV… and beforehand George talks about his future

 ➢ At CNN on Monday George reflected on reinventing himself